 Biltmore Winery Welcomes Chihuly Chandelier Posted on January 31, 2023 at 4:32 pm.Written by Jean Sexton Biltmore Winery welcomes you to marvel at Iris Gold and Garnet Chandelier created by world-renowned artist Dale Chihuly.
 Learn more about the inspiration, creation, and location of this beautiful Chandelier by artist Dale Chihuly!
 Inspiration for the Chihuly Chandelier “We are thrilled to share the acquisition of the Iris Gold and Garnet Chandelier by Dale Chihuly,” said Bill Cecil, President and CEO of Biltmore and great-grandson of George Vanderbilt.
 George Vanderbilt (left; portrait by John Singer Sargent) was a thoughtful collector of wines whose legacy continues to inspire our handcrafted Biltmore wines today.
 “We know that George Vanderbilt was a thoughtful collector of art and wine who enjoyed bringing beautiful objects to fill his home and sharing excellent vintages at his table,” Bill said, “so our family commissioned this piece to represent the importance of wine in our history, from the Vanderbilt era to our modern-day winemaking philosophy.”
 The stunning chandelier draws inspiration from the vibrant hues found in Biltmore’s red, white, and rosé wines.
 Creating the intricate composition Travis Tatham (center), Biltmore’s Director of Destination Entertainment and Events, looks at the plans for the new Iris Gold and Garnet Chandelier with members of Team Chihuly. × Travis Tatham explores color options for the new Iris Gold and Garnet Chandelier × Travis Tatham participates in glassblowing with Team Chihuly in The Hotshop in Seattle, WA. × Chihuly’s Chandeliers are composed of hundreds of blown glass elements that together make up elaborate, intricate compositions.
 Chihuly began the Chandelier series in 1992 and has since created them for locations all around the world.
 Dale Chihuly, Iris Gold and Garnet Chandelier, 2022, 8x6x6′, ©2023 Chihuly Studio.
 All rights reserved.
 “What makes the Chandeliers work for me is the massing of color.
 If you take hundreds of blown pieces of one color, put them together, and then shine light through them, now that’s going to be something to look at.
 Hang it in a space and it becomes mysterious, defying gravity or seemingly out of place, like something you have never seen before.” — Dale Chihuly A welcome addition to Biltmore’s collection George Vanderbilt’s father commissioned artist and interior designer John La Farge to create several stained glass panels that represent “The Fruits of Prosperity”.
 “While we have decorative glass objects in Biltmore’s private collection, such as a Tiffany vase and the La Farge stained glass windows, this commissioned Chihuly Chandelier is the first fine-art glass sculpture to be added to Biltmore’s private collection,” said Ellen Rickman, Director of Museum Services.
 Part of the Biltmore collection, this handblown vase by famed art glass maker Louis Comfort Tiffany features different layers of glass in different colors, with a gold metallic surface and woven sterling silver overlay.
 Dale Chihuly is recognized for having a significant impact on the art world, just as artists like Paul Auguste Renoir and Claude Monet did in their time.
 We are honored to welcome this work of art into our collection alongside important works by other great artists.
 Savor and share Biltmore Winery’s new Chihuly Chandelier Biltmore’s Winery offers wonderful ways to savor and share all year round, including the new Chandelier by Chihuly.
 All Biltmore guests with estate admission, Annual Pass membership, or an overnight stay are welcome to view the Chihuly Chandelier inside the Wine Shop of our estate Winery in Antler Hill Village.
 For current hours of operation, visit biltmore.com/hours.
 For those who enjoy sharing their memories on social media, we invite you to use our official tags: Handles: @biltmoreestate @biltmorewines @chihulystudio Location tag: Biltmore, 1 Lodge Street Hashtag: #ChihulyatBiltmore #Chihuly #Biltmore Featured image: Dale Chihuly, Iris Gold and Garnet Chandelier, 2022, 8x6x6′, ©2023 Chihuly Studio.
 All rights reserved.

 Plan A Romantic Getaway to Biltmore Posted on January 7, 2023 at 11:44 am.Written by Jean Sexton When you’re longing for time away with your beloved, Biltmore serves up the ultimate romantic escape whether you’re seeking a private retreat for renewed connections or fun-filled adventures in the great outdoors.
 Follow our expert tips and inspiration for planning your next romantic getaway to Biltmore Estate in Asheville, NC.
 Enjoy the great outdoors together on your next romantic date or getaway at Biltmore!
 Explore the estate together Create new memories by enjoying the outdoors together while exploring the grounds of George Vanderbilt’s 8,000-acre Blue Ridge Mountain estate.
 “I can’t think of anything much more romantic than a carriage ride across this stunning estate,” said Heather Brannan, Outdoor Adventure Center Supervisor, “but Biltmore offers so many activities that you’re sure to find something that delights both of you.”
 Carriage and trail rides Enjoy Biltmore’s property from a different perspective with a carriage or trail ride.
 Choose guided or private options to suit your style and abilities.
 Biking and hiking Delight in Frederick Law Olmsted’s distinctive landscape design as you explore the trails at Biltmore.
 Walk, hike, rent a bike, or pedal your own to get a firsthand view of the estate.
 Wellness activities Indulge in some self-care as a couple with thoughtful options that quiet your mind and refresh your spirits, such as Morning Yoga or our deliciously relaxing Chocolate Meditation.
 Falconry is a one-of-a-kind opportunity to interact with one of these majestic birds of prey.
 Adventure awaits Team up with your significant other for an adventure that may take you out of your comfort zone, but will also bring you closer together as you learn new skills with the help of our expert guides.
 Land Rover® Experience at Biltmore Go off-roading in luxury when you engage in a Land Rover® Experience at Biltmore.
 Book a one- or two-hour session and receive expert training to maneuver on unfamiliar terrain.
 Extend the adventure with a full-day excursion that includes a mid-day break for a private picnic lunch–now that’s romantic!
 Falconry Let romance take flight as you experience the ancient art of falconry together.
 Learn about these fascinating birds of prey as well as hawks and barn owls, and receive expert training on handling and interacting with these captivating raptors.
 Make a morning reservation for Biltmore House and feel like a guest of the Vanderbilts.
 Rise and shine Beth Poslusny, Vice President of Destination Guest Experience, suggests making it a truly romantic getaway with accommodations and special packages at The Inn on Biltmore Estate®, Village Hotel on Biltmore Estate® or one of our private historic cottages.
 “You’ll have the unique opportunity to awaken on the estate,” said Beth, “and there’s no better way to start a special day together!”
 Make your date or getaway more romantic with the addition of a Behind-the-Scenes Guided Tour: The Biltmore House Backstairs Tour offers enthralling stories of domestic staff while exploring their lives and the areas where they worked.
 Our Rooftop Tour offers a bird’s eye view of the house, with fascinating little-known details about the construction and design of the 175,000-square-foot home.
 Enjoy our Red Wine and Chocolate Tasting featuring premium Biltmore wines and artisan chocolate truffles from French Broad Chocolates. 📷 by @chelseaericasmith and @thewineshutter Table for two As part of your romantic date or getaway, make time to wine and dine on the estate with your special someone.
 WinerySurprise your significant other by booking a Red Wine & Chocolate Tasting and learn why the flavors are a match made in heaven–just like the two of you!
 Round out the romance with the following options: Reserve time for a complimentary tasting where you’ll learn about Biltmore’s winemaking heritage.
 Unwind at the indoor-outdoor Wine Bar to enjoy Biltmore wines with charcuterie, cheese, and chocolates, then stock up on favorite vintages and accessories at the Wine Shop.
 Rekindle your memories at home with a membership in our Vanderbilt Wine Club®.
 Delicious Dining“From fine dining to casual, quick-service options and sweet treats, Biltmore offers fabulous flavors to suit every taste,” said Estate Executive Chef Mark DeMarco.
 “Something as simple as sipping hot chocolate from The Creamery while you stroll around Antler Hill Village can make any date more memorable.”
 For the ultimate romantic dinner, Chef DeMarco suggests reserving a table for two in The Dining Room at The Inn on Biltmore Estate–both the restaurant and The Inn have earned a prestigious Forbes Travel Guide Four-Star rating for world-class service and gracious hospitality.
 Plan your next romantic date or getaway now No matter what activities light your fire, the variety of things to do at Biltmore will provide the perfect spark for your next romantic date or getaway.
-Featured image: This couple’s romantic date included a selfie in front of Biltmore House!
+Visit Tip: Available guided activities vary throughout the year.
+We recommend checking our current activities online in advance to make the most of your romantic getaway to Biltmore.

 Discover Biltmore’s Working Winery Posted on March 23, 2022 at 1:48 pm.Written by Jean Sexton Discover Biltmore’s working winery and learn how we handcraft our award-winning Biltmore wines.
 Here, the process begins long before the first grape is harvested; it begins with planting seeds of thought, from there our vision takes root and the rest is history!
 Biltmore’s Wine History A portion of an archival receipt for a wine and spirits order to be delivered to Biltmore House George Vanderbilt was known as a thoughtful collector of wines who wove an appreciation for fine wines into the fabric of the Biltmore experience, making it part of his legacy for gracious living.
 While Mr. Vanderbilt introduced the pleasures of wine to Biltmore, it was his grandson, William A.V.
 Cecil, who had the vision and determination to develop vineyards and a winery at his family’s estate in the early 1970s.
 Creating Biltmore’s working winery Experience an award-winning portfolio of red, white, rosé, and sparkling wines at Biltmore Winery.
 In 1983, renovation began on the estate’s original dairy barn to convert it into a state-of-the-art winery, complete with production facilities, a tasting room, and a wine shop.
 Bill Cecil, Jr., son of William A.V.
 Cecil and great-grandson of George Vanderbilt, assumed a leadership role in overseeing the project.
 “It wasn’t easy to turn an old barn into a new working winery,” said Bill, “but we knew it was important to keep the integrity of the original structure, and that helped us make each decision along the way.”
 Biltmore Winemaker Sharon Fenchak Winemaker Sharon Fenchak draws wine from a barrel with a type of syphon called a wine thief in the Barrel Room at the Winery Since the Biltmore Winery opened in 1985, we attribute much of our success to our talented winemakers: Philippe Jourdain, Bernard Delille, and Sharon Fenchak, who joined the Winery team as assistant winemaker in 1999 and was promoted to winemaker in 2003.
 Sharon now oversees Biltmore Wines as winemaker and vice president.
 Just like her predecessors, Sharon remains committed to handcrafting Biltmore Wines with the philosophy of keeping each wine true to varietal character, food-friendly, and consistent from vintage to vintage.
 Steel tanks used in the winemaking process at Biltmore “Tastes change over time,” said Sharon.
 “Our wines are crafted in a classic style, but we keep our production facility up-to-date and we take advantage of technology and trends that help us improve our skills.
 It’s very important that we constantly learn more about what our guests enjoy so we can continue to produce wines they seek out here at the estate or savor in their own homes.”
 Biltmore’s vineyard According to Philip Oglesby, Vineyard Supervisor, Biltmore’s harvest season begins in late August with early-ripening white varietals such as Chardonnay.
 Vineyard crews pick grapes by hand throughout September and into October, giving the red varietals like Cabernet Sauvignon and Cabernet Franc more time to mature.
 Vineyard crews picking grapes by hand in Biltmore’s vineyard on the west side of the estate “Within hours of being harvested, the grapes grown in our own vineyard on the west side of the estate are brought to the crush dock behind the Winery,” said Philip.
 “As the next phase of the winemaking process begins, we look forward to learning which wines will be created—especially those that earn the Biltmore® Reserve label that honors exceptional North Carolina vintages from Biltmore and our local growing partners.”
 Although most wineries specialize in either still or sparkling wines, we handcraft both here at the estate—just another distinction that sets Biltmore’s working winery apart.
 Cheers to our working winery and our handcrafted wines!
 Make a reservation for your complimentary tasting at Biltmore’s working winery!
 Join us at the Winery to enjoy the fruits of our labor!
 Experience our Red Wine and Chocolate Tasting in the Tasting Room, take a deeper dive into our working winery on the Farm to Table Tour and Taste, or simply relax at the Wine Bar with any of our wines by the glass or bottle.
 Purchase Biltmore wines at the estate and online—or become a member of the Vanderbilt Wine Club and enjoy having our wines shipped directly to your door each season.